 Postpartum Restrictions…What should I do and not do Dr. Jenn??

 I have so many questions about postpartum rehab and postpartum care from patients, friends, family members, acquaintances, personal trainers, Instagram and facebook followers and the list goes on.
 I wish I could say it’s clear cut A, B, C but it’s not.
 Everyone is different.
-Every woman’s delivery is different as well as her health and fitness level prior to pregnancy and during no matter what sports area they are in.
+Every woman’s delivery is different as well as her health and fitness and strength levels are prior to pregnancy and during no matter what sports area they are in.
 Genetics play a factor as well, as do prior birth histories, and other medical histories including a person’s pelvic health even prior to pregnancy.
 Really??
 That matters prior to pregnancy..YEP.

 The best tool for EACH PERSON is individualized care including individualized evaluation from and Pelvic Floor Physical Therapist that includes a thorough history on past medical information.
 I am very bias in that I think it is crucial that the pelvic floor therapist is active herself and understands physical activity and fitness as well to truly understand the patient and the demands they place on their body.
 I truly believe every woman should have at least one pelvic floor Physical Therapy Evaluation from a licensed Physical Therapist whether you are postpartum or not.
-It just gives a woman so much information on how this area that has 5 huge daily functions should be working and coordinated and communicating properly do the brain.
+It just gives a woman so much information on how this area, that has 5 huge daily functions, should be working and coordinated and communicating properly do the brain.

 One of the BEST things a pregnant or woman thinking about becoming pregnant can do, is see and pelvic floor PT.
 It can help you understand how your pelvic floor is currently functioning but also ways to help you with safety during your pregnancy, modifications for your workout routine, preparation for your delivery as well as immediate plans for you to do as soon as you return home with a brand new baby for those 1st 6 weeks until cleared by MD to return to the pelvic floor physical therapist.
 It is then, she can guide you even more specifically for YOUR needs, goals and recovery based on your findings postpartum and the affects your pregnancy had on your body.
 Everyone can be similar in some ways, but also very different in others.